 - Define the expectations and responsibilities of each title/level in a way that’s clear and unambiguous.
 Communicate that description to HR, your recruiters, or whoever is responsible for managing job posts and the like.

 Of course, your mileage certainly might vary.
-If you want to further discuss this topic—and others—you might want to join LinearB’s community on Discord.
+If you want to learn more about engineering team leadership, subscribe to our podcast, Dev Interrupted.

 Join the Dev Interrupted community to discuss the Silicon Valley Bank crash, how Uber’s engineering team lost its way, the challenge of AI self-driving, and Kyte’s experimental product innovation playbook.